-Within Chrysler Corporation, 1973 marked the final year of the popular “Fuselage” styling used by the Dodge Monaco such as this well preserved green over green survivor currently listed here on Craigslist in Collegeville, Pennsylvania with only a stated 89,000 original miles, the optional 400 cubic inch V8, and factory air conditioning with an asking price of $10,995.
-Using the Hagerty Insurance Online Valuation Tool for the two door hardtop as a proxy confirms this private seller optimistically has his price set $500 above the current #1 “Concours” estimate of $10,400.
+Within Chrysler Corporation, 1973 marked the final year of the popular “Fuselage” styling used by the Dodge Monaco such as this well-preserved green over green survivor currently listed recently on Craigslist in Collegeville, Pennsylvania with only a stated 89,000 original miles, the optional 400 cubic inch V8, and factory air conditioning with an asking price of $10,995.
+Using the NADA Guides Classic Car Online Valuation Tool for the two-door hardtop as a proxy confirms this private seller optimistically has his price set $500 above the current #1 “Concours” estimate of $10,400.
 A second check of the NADA Guides Classic Car Online Valuation Tool confirms the seller wants double the high end of the “Low”, “Average”, and “High” retail value range of only $1,885, $3,120, and $5,005, respectively.
 While we agree with the seller’s assertion this is a very clean survivor in excellent condition, he will be lucky to find what will end up being an ardent Mopar fan willing to pay that premium.
 Consequently, we have no choice but to give the private seller our latest NEW! (short for “No Effin Way!)
 Award for such an optimistic price.
-However, if you only want the best and are serious about meeting the seller’s expectations, you can start the negotiations by calling John at (610) 539-9130.
-When you do, please remember to mention you saw his Monaco featured here on GuysWithRides.com

 Here’s the seller’s description:

 “Up for sale is a very RARE and hard to find 1973 Dodge Monaco.
 I purchased it from an older gentleman who had it garage kept its whole life!
 He would not even leave his house if he thought it was going to rain.